Complications of type 2 diabetes

 If you have diabetes, managing your blood pressure and cholesterol are just as important as managing your blood glucose levels.
 This is because research has shown that lowering blood pressure and cholesterol can prevent 3 times as many heart attacks and strokes compared with lowering blood glucose alone.

 People who smoke, have high blood pressure and high cholesterol, and have a heavy alcohol intake are more likely to develop complications sooner.
 Many of the complications of diabetes are related to blood vessel damage as a result of high cholesterol, smoking and high blood pressure.
-So if you have diabetes, it is important to do whatever you can to prevent these complications by making lifestyle changes and if necessary using diabetes medicines — it’s never too late to try.
+So if you have diabetes, it is important to do whatever you can to prevent these complications by making lifestyle changes and if necessary using diabetes medicines or other medicines for type 2 diabetes-related health problems – it’s never too late to try.

 People with diabetes are much more likely than other people to develop the conditions below.
 For more information, read or download our fact sheet Managing type 2 diabetes — it’s not just about glucose.